SL-Labs/Openshift/README.md

 	* Increase speed : s2i can perform lots of complex operations in an efficient manner in the most possible way it can be rather then the developer trying to manage the dockerfile.
 This will minimize any overhead that we might encounter while doing this activity manually.

-* Image Streams : Its a resource file that compiles all of the related images into a single file.
+* *Image Streams:* Its a resource file that compiles all of the related images into a single file.
 For example for MySQL image stream it contains all the version of MySQL and openshift actively monitors this image stream.

 	* If any patch or security update is release then openshift will automatically detect these changes and build our application with the latest updates by triggering a new rebuild and redeploy.
 This behavior can be configured

-* Build Configuration : After creating a new application, the build process starts creating a buildconfig pod.
+* *Build Configuration:* After creating a new application, the build process starts creating a buildconfig pod.

 	* The BuildConfig pod is responsible for creating the images in openshift and push them to the internal docker registry.

-* Deployment Configurations : Represents a set of pods created from the same container image.
+* *Deployment Configurations:* Represents a set of pods created from the same container image.
 This is used to manage Rolling updates, make an update to the base image and push it out for deployment via the CI/CD pipeline.

 	* The DeploymentConfig pod is responsible for deploying the pods into the openshift.

 * The Build/Deployment config resources do not interact directly.
 The BuildConfig resources do not interact directly.

 * The BuildCOnfig creates or updated a container image and the DeploymentConfig reacts to this new image or to the updated image event and creates pods from  the image.

-* Routes : It exposes kubernetes services to the external world so that our application can be accessed via http url from outside of kubernetes/openshift cluster.
+* *Routes:* It exposes kubernetes services to the external world so that our application can be accessed via http url from outside of kubernetes/openshift cluster.

-* Devops Tools : SCM integration, CI/CD pipeline.
+* *Devops Tools:* SCM integration, CI/CD pipeline.

-* Webconsole : Provides user friendly interaction to scale pods set resource limits create and claim persistence volumes.
+* *Webconsole:* Provides user friendly interaction to scale pods set resource limits create and claim persistence volumes.
 Provide Role based access to the users.

 	Benefits of webconsole
 	----------------------

 	* Openshift webconsole is available in the master node.

 	* Webconsole provides the following features
 		* create project and manage application
 		* scaling and managing users, teams
 		* create & manage project quota, user membership, secrets, pvc
 		* monitor build & deployements
 		* implement health checks
 		* create DI/CD pipeline using jenkins

 | Openshift commands |